sbeardsl/xojoGestures/README.md

 xojoGestures
 ============

+WARNING - as of 3-2-2015 the example probject, ExampleOne is not compatable with 2015-R1.
+ExampleOne crashes when run in both the simulator and on devices.
+I'm looking into it.'

 iOSGestures is a Xojo module designed to make detecting user gestures such as Tap, Swipe,  Pinch, and Rotate as easy a possible.
 While its likely that gesture events will be added to a future version of Xojo until then this makes adding them